10 to 15 years

 1. They have an incredible sense of smell.

-Basset Hounds have an incredible sense of smell, second only to the Bloodhound.
+Basset Hounds have an amazing sense of smell, second only to the Bloodhound.
 These dogs are built for sniffing: They are low to the ground, their long and droopy ears sweep the scent off the ground and toward their noses, and finally, the skin beneath its chin and face, called the dewlap, helps trap the scent.

 Beagles are almost as adept at scenting as Basset Hounds, and although they are one of the smallest hound breeds, they are still popular among hunters and search-and-rescue teams and are used for sniffing out contraband for law enforcement.